|

 In Why Is The Edge

-Always Windy?, the poet finds herself “being” in many cities,
+Always Windy?, the poet travels to many cities,

 whether Saigon, Hanoi, San Francisco, New York City, Paris,